jtn-ms/Chinese-License-Plate-Detection/README.md

   Thanks to @skimage and @opencv

 # Contact
-  If any problem, contant falcon0125@163.com
+  If any problem, contact falcon0125@163.com